DAYROS-V2/SillyTavern-Alternate-Fields/README.md

 - **🔗 Global Greeting Binds:** Link specific alternate fields to specific greetings.
 Automatically swap out the Description, Scenario, etc., when you swipe to a new intro!
 Perfect for progressing storylines (e.g., Intro 1: Enemies, Intro 2: Lovers) or Multi-Char cards.
 - **📝 Context Notes:** Private, user-only notes attached to each greeting.
 Invisible to the AI, this helps give the user context about the current scenario.
 Supports HTML and CSS formatting!
-- **📦 Clean Export:**Export your character with all alternate data in a clean, structured JSON format.
+- **📦 Clean Export/Import:** Export your character with all alternate data in a clean, structured JSON format.
 - **Reordering & QoL UI:** Easily move alternate fields up and down your list, and collapse/expand editors for a cleaner UI.

 ## Core Features